Holton (Leblanc)

 Holton is a brand owned by the Conn-Selmer division of Steinway Musical Instruments.
-The original business was a used instrument shop began in 1898 by Frank Holton, a trombone player, in Chicago, Illinois.
+The original business was a used instrument shop began in 1898 by American trombone player Frank Holton in Chicago, Illinois.
 The firm built brass instruments for ten years in Chicago, then in Elkhorn, Wisconsin from 1918 until 2008, when production of Holton-branded instruments moved to Eastlake, Ohio.
 The business remained independent until it was acquired by Leblanc in 1964.
 Leblanc was acquired by Conn-Selmer in 2004 and its properties became subsidiaries of Conn-Selmer.

 Frank Holton

 Frank E. Holton was born March 10, 1858, in Allegan, Michigan to farmers Otis (b.
 1827) and Hanna A. (b.
 1829) Holton.
 He grew up with three sisters: Emma E. Holton, Alice Holton and Leona Holton.
 By the time he was 34, Frank Holton was an accomplished trombone player and principal trombone of the Sousa Band, a role that would later be filled by Arthur Pryor.
 In 1885 he had partnered with James Warren York in York & Holton, before he established his own company in 1898.

 Frank Holton's wife Florence was a music teacher.
 They had no children.
 Frank Holton, though not an instrument maker himself, expanded his company to manufacture instruments which was his occupation until retiring at age 80.
 Frank Holton died after a protracted illness on April 16, 1942, at the age of 84.